SCasanova/personalfix/README.md

 (easily obtainable from `clean_rosters()`) where arg_* are modular and can be anything the user wants.
 The output is a merge-ready name for situations where IDs are not available.
 It also uses ffscrapr's mismatched names database to fix name variations.
-Additional arguments are recommended to be draft round, draft team, or position to avoid inconsistencies across sources.
+Additional arguments are recommended to be draft round, draft team, or position to avoid inconsistencies across sources or years.

 **Examples:**
 ```{r}